ResourcesThe Future of Workplace Communication: Breaking Through the Digital Noise

 Traditionally, internal comms have relied on email, intranets, and meetings to deliver updates.
 But these channels are facing diminishing returns

-Instead, companies should leverage ‘glance media’—screens that employees naturally encounter throughout their workday.
+Instead, companies should leverage ‘glance media’—screens that people naturally encounter throughout their workday.
 This includes:

 Instead of competing with emails and chat notifications, this approach works alongside them—ensuring employees absorb key messages naturally as part of their workday.